dylanbeattie/dylanbeattie.net/_posts/2022/2022-11-22-modern-frontends-2022.md

 Well, I’m not going to keep quiet and play nice about this.
 People who I know and respect have stuck their heads above the parapet to publicise what happened with this event.
 I care more about supporting them than I do about the money, and the more I find out about how this event was organised, the less comfortable I am with realising any kind of profit from it.

-But I’m also not prepared to walk away and let Modern Frontends Live keep the proceeds, or claim that my speaking up about this justifies them not paying me what I’m owed.
+But I’m also not prepared to walk away and let Modern Frontends Live keep the proceeds, or claim that my speaking up about this justifies them not paying me my share.

 **So here’s the deal.** I have asked Gen Ashley to work out the numbers and tell me how much my share of the revenue comes to.
 I expect to invoice Modern Frontends Live for the the full amount, I expect them to pay it -- and in return, in the spirit of Gen's request all those months ago, I will use that money to support the developer community.
 I’m one of the organisers of the [London .NET User Group](https://www.meetup.com/en-AU/london-net-user-group/).
 Since 2002, our group has run free community meetups for developers working on .NET, web, and associated technologies.